2025 Team EJP 175

-The 2025 EJP 175 was the 21st stock car race of the 2025 NASCAR Craftsman Truck Series, the third and final race of the Round of 10, and the 1st iteration of the event.
+The 2025 Team EJP 175 was the 21st stock car race of the 2025 NASCAR Craftsman Truck Series, the third and final race of the Round of 10, and the 1st iteration of the event.
 The race was held on Saturday, September 20, 2025, at New Hampshire Motor Speedway in Loudon, New Hampshire, a 1.058 mi permanent oval-shaped speedway.
 The race took the scheduled 175 laps to complete.

 In a wreck-filled race, Corey Heim, driving for Tricon Garage, would continue one of the dominating seasons in series history, winning both stages and led a race-high 124 laps from the pole position to earn his 20th career NASCAR Craftsman Truck Series win, and his record-tying ninth of the season, matching with Greg Biffle in the 1999 season.
 To fill out the podium, Chandler Smith and Layne Riggs, both driving for Front Row Motorsports, would finish 2nd and 3rd, respectively.

 Following the race, Smith and Jake Garcia were eliminated from playoff contention.
 Heim, Riggs, Daniel Hemric, Ty Majeski, Tyler Ankrum, Grant Enfinger, Rajah Caruth, and Kaden Honeycutt would advance into the Round of 8.